sukrut-shishupal/sukrut.shishupal.github.io/_pages/about.md

   - /about.html
 ---

-# About Me

-My name is **Sukrut Shishupal**, and I am a first-year PhD student in the **Department of Biomedical Informatics** at the **University of Utah**, advised by Dr. [Kathy Sward](https://medicine.utah.edu/faculty/katherine-sward), Dr. [Ramkiran Gouripeddi](https://medicine.utah.edu/faculty/ramkiran-gouripeddi) and Dr. [Mollie Cummins](https://medicine.utah.edu/faculty/mollie-r-cummins).
+I am a first-year PhD student in the **Department of Biomedical Informatics** at the **University of Utah**, advised by Dr. [Kathy Sward](https://medicine.utah.edu/faculty/katherine-sward), Dr. [Ramkiran Gouripeddi](https://medicine.utah.edu/faculty/ramkiran-gouripeddi) and Dr. [Mollie Cummins](https://medicine.utah.edu/faculty/mollie-r-cummins).

 I hold a Master’s degree in **Biomedical Informatics (Data Science Track)** from the same university and a combined **B.Sc. and M.Sc. in Bioinformatics and Biotechnology** from Savitribai Phule Pune University, India.
-My academic journey reflects a strong commitment to interdisciplinary research, combining my love for biology, technology, and data science.

 I am also a part of the [**SMARTER project**](https://www.smarterexposurehealth.org/overview), contributing to research focused on improving healthcare systems and outcomes.

 ### Academic and Professional Journey

-During my academic career, I have developed skills in data analysis, machine learning, and computational modeling, working on projects that span multiple domains:
+During my academic career, I have developed skills in data analysis, machine learning, and computational modeling, working on projects that span multiple domains!
+My academic journey reflects a strong commitment to interdisciplinary research, combining my love for biology, technology, and data science.

 - **M.Sc.
 Thesis**: Binding affinity prediction of protein-protein complexes using machine learning, integrating Python, R, and graph-based methods.
 - **Research Assistant**: Played a pivotal role in the **PCORnet RECOVER EHR Project**, coordinating with diverse teams to analyze telemedicine data and implement visualization frameworks.